Philwang3/590PZ-Project/README.md

 Reference

-For the visualization part, we took piotrf17's gui.py part for reference, specifically, the class structure and some syntax of drawing pieces and board.
+For the visualization part, we looked into piotrf17's gui.py part for reference, specifically, the class structure and some syntax of drawing pieces and board.
+Then we learnt about that and modified their usage idea to fit our own code.
 Url: https://github.com/piotrf17/gipf/blob/master/gui.py

 Enjoy!